mb64/smol_stack_machine/README.md

 0x05    not         ( a -- ~a )         [ALU]
 0x06    swap        ( a b -- b a )      [ALU]
 0x07    dup         ( a -- a a )
-0x08    ressurect   ( -- a ) [only legal soon after a drop]
+0x08    resurrect   ( -- a ) [See graveyard.md for specific semantics]
 0x09    imm         ( -- x ) [single-byte immediate follows the instruction]
 others  nop         ( -- )
 ```

-I don't like `ressurect`, since it's really hacky, but it's the simplest way to make it
+I don't like `resurrect`, since it seems hacky, but with well-defined
-possible to do stack rotations.
+semantics, it's tolerable.
+It's the easiest way to make stack rotations possible.

 ## Goals